little-dude/xain-sdk/README.md

 # Create a new participant
 p = MyParticipant()

-"""
-    Register your new participant to interact with XAIN Coordinator (hosted at XAIN Platform or self-hosted solution).
-    Function start_participant requires two arguments:
+# Register your new participant to interact with XAIN Coordinator (hosted at XAIN Platform or self-hosted solution).
+The function start_participant requires two arguments:
-    - your new participant to register to interact with Coordinator,
+#   - your new participant to register to interact with Coordinator,
-    - the URL of the Coordinator to connect to.
+#   - the URL of the Coordinator to connect to.
-"""
 start_participant(p, "your_host:your_port")
 ```